 6-Start from a point where you are eating a larger variety of food sources and in turn a wider variety of nutrients.

-2- Start leaner – Once you come to the realization that you need to be leaner on stage for you next show, before you go out in search of a new diet coach.
+2- Start leaner – Once you come to the realization that you need to be leaner on stage for your next show before you go out in search of a new diet coach.
 Consider that if you did the same thing you did last time but just started your prep from a leaner standpoint, you would end up leaner on stage, as long as you don’t kill your metabolism by excessive cardio and malnourishment.
 How far off was your condition?
-Could you just be a little more serious in the off season and maintain a lower bodyfat.
+Could you just be a little more serious in the offseason and maintain a lower body fat.
 Many competitors are failing to recognize a significant common factor among the majority elite competitors.
 The people that show up on stage in the best condition are the same people that started in the best condition.
-Get serious and stop getting so out of shape in the off season.
-Do you really believe it is healthy to put on an excessive amount of fat and water retention, with the intent and understanding that you will be eliminating it in the shortest time within your ability.
+Get serious and stop getting so out of shape in the offseason.
+Do you really believe it is healthy to put on an excessive amount of fat and water retention, with the intent and understanding that you will be eliminating it in the shortest time within your ability?
 I understand that this is somewhat of the basic nature of this sport, but I challenge you to consider asking yourself and searching for a healthier possibility.

 5- Start from an optimized metabolic state – If you were able to start your next “contest diet” from a better metabolic state, wouldn’t that optimize your ability to retain if not build muscle during the prep.
 Additionally get leaner in less time and most importantly obtain a level of condition far superior to your last condition.
-Did your off season diet have a strategy to set you up for success from a metabolic standpoint.
+Did your off-season diet have a strategy to set you up for success from a metabolic standpoint?
 Are you providing the appropriate resistance and, cardiovascular training?
-Is your training designed to synergistically compliment the nutrients provided through your diet with a goal of optimizing your metabolism and overall health.
-I am taking about the speed of all cellular activity, as well as optimizing organ and gland functions and in turn hormone balances.
+Is your training designed to synergistically complement the nutrients provided through your diet with a goal of optimizing your metabolism and overall health?
+I am talking about the speed of all cellular activity, as well as optimizing organ and gland functions and in turn hormone balances.
 Successfully managing this type of strategy may require a deeper level of understanding than calories, protein, fats, and carbs.
-Start your next contest diet from a healthier standpoint, with organ systems and glands that are functioning to the best of their ability and more likely to create hormone balences conducive to obtaining a lean muscular physique.
+Start your next contest diet from a healthier standpoint, with organ systems and glands that are functioning to the best of their ability and more likely to create hormone balance conducive to obtaining a lean muscular physique.

 6 – Start from a point where you are eating a larger variety of food sources and in turn a wider variety of nutrients.
 This statement builds upon “starting from a better metabolic state”.
-It is surely common practice for most “contest prep diets” to purposely decrease, in some variation: calories,protein, fats, or carbs as time goes on.
-As one purposely decreases these macronutrients, they are also decreasing what i assume is already a limited supply of vitamins, minerals and micronutrients that are required for an optimally functioning organism (You).
-By dramatically decreasing the quantity and variety of food and nutrients you are also decreasing the efficiency of the countless balances, functions and reactions.
+It is surely common practice for most “contest prep diets” to purposely decrease, in some variation: calories, protein, fats, or carbs as time goes on.
+As one purposely decreases these macronutrients, they are also decreasing what I assume is already a limited supply of vitamins, minerals, and micronutrients that are required for an optimally functioning organism (You).
+By dramatically decreasing the quantity and variety of food and nutrients you are also decreasing the efficiency of the countless balances, functions, and reactions.
 As time goes on, the body adapts by performing various functions through less optimal variations, slowing down less vital functions.
-The list goes on, this scenario also creates multiple excessive by products that further tax organ systems that are already functioning less that optimal.
-Consider make an off season diet goal to provide your body with the widest range of nutrients from a large variety of healthy nutrient dense food.
-Would this aid in building more muscle in the off season and retaining less fat?
+The list goes on, this scenario also creates multiple excessive by-products that further tax organ systems that are already functioning less than optimal.
+Consider making an offseason diet goal to provide your body with the widest range of nutrients from a large variety of healthy nutrient dense food.
+Would this aid in building more muscle in the offseason and retaining less fat?
 If you start your contest prep diet from this place would you have a larger variety of food to switch out to lose fat as the weeks go on?
-Would you be less likely to cause permanent damage to organs, glands and hormone balences because you started from a healthier place?
+Would you be less likely to cause permanent damage to organs, glands and hormone balances because you started from a healthier place?

 If you are interested in learning more, register for Jeremy Williams next live seminar/workshop.